Leonor2004/FSI_24-25/CTFs/CTF5.md

     </figure>
 </div>

-Here we can observe that the program have some important protection mechanisms deactivated:
+Here we can observe that the program has some important protection mechanisms deactivated:

  - **RELRO**: Without this, we can perform a GOT overwrite attack, redirecting the execution flow of the program.
- - **Stack Canary**: Here it says that the program has a canary but in the statement of the CTF it says that "the challenge binary does not contain a canary", make it easy to attack.
+ - **Stack Canary**: Here it says that the program has a canary but in the statement of the CTF it says that "the challenge binary does not contain a canary", making it easy to attack.
- - **PIE**: Without the PIE, the program loads at fixed address every time making it easy to exploit.
+ - **PIE**: Without the PIE, the program loads at fixed address every time making it predictable and easy to exploit.

-The program has some other important vulnerabilities deactivated but this are the most important ones to our exploit.
+The program has some other important vulnerabilities deactivated but this are the most relevant ones for our exploit to be successful.

-To realize the exploit we start by finding the memory address where the function `readtxt` is allocated.
-To do that we used the `gdb` tooland found that were the address `0x80497a5`.
+To achieve the exploit we start by finding the memory address where the function `readtxt` is allocated.
+To do that we used the `gdb` tool and find out that was address `0x80497a5`.

 <div align="center">
     <figure>